Sankalpsp21/CS312-Final/README.md

     * Once the EC2 instance is running, Terraform connects to it via SSH (using the provided private key).
     * The `file` provisioner uploads the `scripts/install-minecraft.sh` script to the EC2 instance.
     * The `remote-exec` provisioner executes this script with `sudo` privileges on the instance.
-    * The `install-minecraft.sh` script performs:
-        * System package updates.
-        * Installation of Amazon Corretto 21 (Java JDK).
-        * Creation of a dedicated directory and user context for Minecraft.
-        * Download of the latest stable Minecraft server JAR (URL specified in the script).
-        * Automatic acceptance of the Minecraft EULA.
-        * Setup of a `systemd` service (`minecraft.service`) to manage the Minecraft server process, enabling auto-start on boot and easy start/stop/status checks.
-        * Enabling and starting the `minecraft` service.

 5.  **Output & Verification:**
     * Terraform outputs the public IP address of the newly created Minecraft server.
     * The user can then verify port accessibility using `nmap` and connect to the server using their Minecraft Java Edition client.

-6.  **Decommissioning (`terraform destroy`):**
-    * Terraform removes all resources it created, preventing ongoing charges.

 ## Prerequisites